dustinpfister/blog_posts/_posts/linux-ps.md

 ## 1.2 - Seee just process for a given user

 So there is getting a long list of everything that is running on the computer, but often I might just want to see what is running for just a given username.
 So if I just want what is running for a username such as pi I just need to use the uppercase U option of linux ps and pass the username.
-The result should be a list of processes that are runiing just for that username.
+The result should be a list of processes that are ruining just for that username.

 ```
 $ ps -U pi